aw1875/puppeteer-hcaptcha/README.md

 // Require puppeteer extra, puppeteer stealth, google vision const puppeteer = require('puppeteer-extra') const pluginStealth = require('puppeteer-extra-plugin-stealth')
-const vision = require("@google-cloud/vision");

 // Require our hcaptcha method const { hcaptcha } = require('puppeteer-hcaptcha');

-// Instantiate a new Google Vision Client
-// This is important so make sure keyFilename points to your credentials
-// Our solver method will be using this to speed up the process const client = new vision.ImageAnnotatorClient({
-  keyFilename: "YOUR GOOGLE CREDENTIALS",
-});

 // Tell puppeteer to use puppeteer stealth puppeteer.use(pluginStealth());